-Secondary This refers to students attending Secondary 1 to 5 or courses of secondary level offered in the vocational, technical and commercial educational institutions, eg NTC Grade 3.
+Secondary This refers to students attending Secondary 1 to 5 or courses of secondary level offered in the vocational, technical and commercial educational institutions, eg ITE Skills Certificate course.

-Upper Secondary This refers to students attending Pre-university classes and junior colleges or other courses at upper secondary level, eg ITC, NTC Grades 1 and 2 and diploma courses in teacher training for those with GCE 'O' or 'A' level qualifications.
+Upper Secondary This refers to students attending Pre-university classes and junior colleges or other courses at upper secondary level, eg National ITE Certificate (Nitec), Higher Nitec, Master Nitec and diploma courses in teacher training for those with GCE 'O' or 'A' level qualifications.

-Polytechnic This refers to students attending courses offered by the Polytechnics such as the Singapore, Ngee Ann, Temasek and Nanyang Polytechnics.
-This refers to students attending degree or post-graduate courses in University universities.
+Polytechnic This refers to students attending polytechnic diploma or polytechnic post/advanced diploma courses offered by the local Polytechnics such as the Singapore, Ngee Ann, Temasek, Nanyang and Republic Polytechnics.

+University This refers to students attending degree or post-graduate courses in universities.

-Highest Qualification Attained Highest qualification attained refers to the highest grade or standard a person has passed or the highest level where a certificate, diploma or degree is awarded.
-Persons aged 15 years and over who are not attending educational institutions as full-time students are classified into the following main categories: No Formal Qualification/ Lower Primary This refers to those who have never attended school, or have primary education but without Primary School Leaving Examination (PSLE) certificate or their equivalent, or have Certificate in Best 1-3.
-This refers to those who have PSLE or other certificate of equivalent Primary standard, or have Certificate in Best 4.
+Highest Qualification Attained

+Highest qualification attained refers to the highest grade or standard a person has passed or the highest level where a certificate, diploma or degree is awarded.
+Persons aged 15 years and over who are not attending educational institutions as full-time students are classified into the following main categories:

+No Formal Qualification/Lower

+Primary

+This refers to those who have never attended school, or have primary education but without Primary School Leaving Examination (PSLE) certificate or their equivalent, or have

+Certificate in Best 1-3.

+Primary This refers to those who have PSLE or other certificate of equivalent standard, or have Certificate in Best 4.

 Lower Secondary This refers to those who have secondary education without a GCE 'O'/'N' Level pass or equivalent, or have Certificate in Wise 1-3, or basic vocational certificates (incl.
-Basic vocational training).
-This refers to those who have at least 1 GCE 'N'/'O' Level pass, Secondary or Certificate of Competency, or Technical Certificate NTC Grade 3 level or equivalent (eg Certificate of Vocational Training, BCA Builder Certificate), or other certificates/qualifications of equivalent standard.
+ITE Basic vocational training).

+Secondary This refers to those who have at least 1 GCE 'N'/'O' Level pass, or Technical Certificate at NTC Grade 3 level, Certificate of Competency, Certificate of Vocational Training, BCA Builder Certificate, or other certificates/qualifications of equivalent standard.
-GENERAL Upper Secondary - This refers to those who have at least 1 GCE 'A' Level pass, or have other certificates/qualifications of equivalent standard.

-VOCATIONAL - This refers to those who have Certificate in Office Skills, or Certificate in Business Skills, or Technical Certificate at NTC Grade 2 level or equivalent (including Advanced Builder Certificate), or Technical Certificate at NTC Grade 1 level or equivalent, or Industrial Technician Certificate or equivalent (including Polytechnic certificates), or other advanced certificates (eg SIM certificates).
+Upper Secondary This refers to those who have at least 1 GCE 'A' Level pass or other certificates/qualifications of equivalent standard.
+It also includes those who have Nitec, Higher Nitec or equivalent (including Certificate in Office Skills, Certificate in Business Skills, Technical Certificate at NTC Grade 2 level, Advanced Builder Certificate), or Master Nitec or equivalent (including Technical Certificate at NTC Grade 1 level, Polytechnic certificates), or other advanced certificates (eg SIM certificates).
+Polytechnic Diploma This refers to those who have Polytechnic diploma, or Polytechnic advanced diploma (including Polytechnic advance/post/specialist/management/graduate diploma), or Polytechnic post-diploma certificate.

+Other Diploma and

+University

+Professional Qualification

-Polytechnic Diploma This refers to those who have Polytechnic diploma, or Polytechnic advanced diploma (including Polytechnic advance/post/specialist/ management/graduate diploma), or Polytechnic post-diploma certificate.
-Other Diploma and Professional Qualification This refers to those who have qualifications awarded by professional bodies, or National Institute of Education (NIE) Diploma, or other diploma qualifications (eg SIM diploma).
+This refers to those who have qualifications awarded by professional bodies, or National Institute of Education (NIE) Diploma, or other diploma qualifications (eg SIM diploma).

-University This refers to those who have Bachelor Degree, or Postgraduate Diploma (including NIE postgraduate diploma), or Masters, or Doctorate.
+This refers to those who have Bachelor Degree, or Postgraduate Diploma (including NIE postgraduate diploma), or Masters, or

+Doctorate.